 To import another database into the current one, choose File>Import>Import Database.
 This opens a panel that allows you to select an open database and configure how the data flows from that database into the current database.
 Here’s an overview of this wizard.

-Let’s walk thru the process of importing text step-by-step.
-We’ll be importing text into this simple mailing list database, which already contains one record:
+Let’s walk thru the process of importing a database step-by-step.
+We’ll be importing data into this simple Mailing List database, which already contains one record:

-We’ll be importing this contact database.
+We’ll be importing the Old Mailing List database.
 The database to be imported must already be open.